j-miet/BTD6bot/README.md

 **-- Warning --**
 ***Be aware that automation/botting is againts Ninja Kiwi&#39;s [Terms of Service](https://ninjakiwi.com/terms) and imposes the risk of flagging your account for cheating, or worst case, getting it banned.
-I&#39;m not certain how Ninja Kiwi could enforce this in single player environment, though.
+I&#39;m not certain how they could enforce this in single player environment, though.
 But if you&#39;re concerned, you can always run the bot offline. <u>You have been warned</u>.***